AlexanderBergkvist/R3-RaceNet/README.md

 * **GrabScreen.py**, **UseKeys.py** and **KeyCheck.py** are all programs created by other wonderful people.
 These programs are responsible for handling all the inputs and outputs of the program, mostly using pywin32.
 From capturing a screenshot of the game to reading what keys are currently being pressed.
 Credits for all the individual creator are found in the files.

-* **vjoy.py** is used to control the joystick on the virtual controller, and **vJoyInterface.dll** needs to be in the directory for it to work.
+* **vjoy.py** is used to control the joystick on the virtual controller, and **vJoyInterface.dll** needs to be in the directory for it to work. **vjoy_test.py** can be used to test that everything is set up correctly.
 Source for the file and the testfile: https://gist.github.com/Flandan/fdadd7046afee83822fcff003ab47087#file-vjoy-py

 Note: You'll also need to download and run an exe file for vjoy https://sourceforge.net/projects/vjoystick/files/latest/download.